carboclan/pm/research/Honeylemon/TechnicalSpec.md

 5. Once the tx is mined both miner and investor receive Market position tokens in their corresponding DSProxy contracts - the trade is on
 6. After contract settlement investor can claim imBTC reward from MarketCollateralPool contract by calling `MakerCollateralPool.settleAndClose`

+## Early Redemption
+Market protocol supports early contract redemption if an address owns both short and long position tokens for the same daily contract.
+This is useful for market makers to be able to net out their long/short exposure in the daily contract and unlock the collateral.
+The `redeemPositionTokens` transaction should be executed directly on the deployed instance of `MarketCollateralPool` contract.
+See implementation [here](https://github.com/MARKETProtocol/MARKETProtocol/blob/master/contracts/MarketCollateralPool.sol#L146).

 ## 0x ERC20Bridge contract + Market protocol
 ### High-level order flow